themarcusaurelius/trailToad/README.md

 ### 3. Create BigCommerce API credentials.

 Now we need to generate our custom API credentials to allow us to interact with the BigCommerce Platform.
 Click on <b>Advanced Settings</b> on the left hand menu then <b>API Accounts</b>.
 You can then click on <b>Create API Account</b> and choose <b>Create V2/V3 API Token</b> to get started.
-Give your API a name and for the purpose of this demo we will need OAuth scope of <b>Products</b> to <b>read-only</b> though you change any other scope as well depending on how you wish the use the API.
+Give your API a name.
+For the purpose of this demo we will need OAuth scope of <b>Products</b> to <b>read-only</b> though you change any other scope as well depending on how you wish to use the API.
 Once finished, click <b>Save</b> and your API credentials will be displayed as well as downloaded to your local machine.
 Don’t lose these!

 <p align="center">
     <img src="https://imgur.com/o3aBXL5.png">